 Although cash reserves after closing are not required for the SFHGLP, cash reserves are considered in the risk assessment provided by GUS.
 When disclosing the assets of applicants on the "Assets and Liabilities" page of GUS, lenders have the responsibility to determine if the asset is liquid or readily converted to cash and can be done so absent retirement or job termination.
-Assets such as 40l(k)s, IRAs, etc. may be included in the underwriting analysis up to only 60 percent of the vested value.
-Funds borrowed against these accounts may be used for loan closing but are not to be considered as cash reserves.
+Assets such as 401 (k)s, IRAs, etc. may be included in the underwriting analysis up to only 60 percent of the vested value.
+Funds borrowed against these accounts may be used for loan closing, but are not to be considered as cash reserves.
 Gift funds from any source will not be included in the cash reserves calculation in GUS.
 Cash reserves are used for the purpose of qualifying applicants for a loan.
 Cash to close remains the lender's responsibility to verify and document that applicants have sufficient funds to facilitate loan closing.
-Documentation will be retained in the lender's permanent loan file.
+Documentation will be retained in the lender's permanent case file.

 Assets should never be overvalued as it affects the risk assessment provided by the automated underwriting system and misrepresents the file presented for a Conditional Commitment for Loan Note Guarantee.
 Guidance on the calculation of reserves is explained in Chapter 9.
-Although assets must always be verified, in lieu of entering assets in GUS, the lender may underwrite to a more conservative approach, entering a lesser amount (the amount to demonstrate the applicant has the required funds for closing costs) or alternatively, with no consideration of assets on the "Assets and Liabilities" page and underwriting recommendation.
+In lieu of entering assets in GUS, the lender may underwrite to the most conservative approach with no consideration of assets on the "Assets and Liabilities" page and underwriting recommendation.